iamaldi/smpc/README.md

 ## Install

 #### Prerequisites
-You need to have Python 3.7 installed on your operating system.
+You can run this program using either Python 2 or Python 3.

 Clone this repository
 ```console